atdortch/Comp-Phys/README.md

 # Comp-Phys
-Computational techniques for physics problems.
+Computational techniques for physics problems using python coding language.